#1. WILL

 3. LR - soft host - compound 310

-MORE THE CAR WILL TURN IN THE CENTER OF CORNER.
-THE CARE
+MORE THE CAR WILL TURN IN THE CENTER OF CORNER CARE

 chassis